codecrafters-io/build-your-own-redis/stage_descriptions/replication-06-eh4.md

 1. `REPLCONF listening-port <PORT>`: This tells the master which port the replica is listening on.
 This value is used for [monitoring and logging](https://github.com/redis/redis/blob/90178712f6eccf1e5b61daa677c5c103114bda3a/src/replication.c#L107-L130), not for replication itself.
 2. `REPLCONF capa psync2`: This notifies the master of the replica's capabilities.
    - `capa` stands for "capabilities".
 It indicates that the next argument is a feature the replica supports.
-   - `psync2` signals that the replica supports the PSYNC 2.0 protocol, which is an improved version of the [partial synchronization](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/) feature used to resynchronize a replica with its master.
+   - `psync2` signals that the replica supports the PSYNC2 protocol.
+PSYNC2 is an improved version of the [partial synchronization](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/) feature used to resynchronize a replica with its master.
    - You can safely hardcode `capa psync2` for now.

 Both commands should be sent as RESP arrays, so the exact bytes will look something like this: